storkjs/tags-input/README.md

 _persistentPlaceholder_ [optional]: The placeholder text always be displayed.
 Example:
 `{ persistentPlaceholder: true }`

+_multiline_ [optional]: Enables the tags container to become multiline as the number of tags exceed the line width:
+`{ multiline: true }`

 _maxlength_ [optional]: The maximum length of characters the user is allowed to type per tag. defaults to 50.
 Example:
 `{ maxlength: 65 }`